AIwarenessStarted in August 2021

 Pilot phase activities

 In the Pilot phase we will have to bring the developed PoC one step closer to the end-users (employees and probably also the SOC analysts).
-In the first months of the Pilot phase we will execute 3 activities in parallel:
+In the Pilot phase we will execute 3 activities in parallel:

 - data science experiments to identify how the interplay between exploration (training) and exploitation (operational use) of our solution should be designed